Zeioth/fzf-kill/README.md

 ## Disclaimer
 This is a (not so) simple script.
 I upload it in case you need to cover this case of use ASAP, but I encourage you to read the code, fork it, and adapt it to your needs.

+# PRs and more
+Mostly bugfixes will be accepted.
+I'm opened to ideas about possible impromevents, but take into condideration this program has two main goals:

+* Covering the very specific case of use of killing stuff fast and user friendly, while using super low resources.
+(Nice program for a keybinding, for example).
+* Keeping the code maintainable.
+You probably noticed you have many other great task killers out there, like fkill, htop, btop, and a long etc. And the reason why I coded this was my fear of those programs being eventually too big and too hard to maintain.
+And the high difficulty involded in modifing their code by the average user.